TRIBULUS Overview Information

 TRIBULUS Side Effects & Safety

-Tribulus supplements are POSSIBLY SAFE for most people when taken by mouth for a short period of time.
-They have been used safely in research studies lasting up to 8 weeks.
+Tribulus supplements are POSSIBLY SAFEfor most people when taken by mouth for a short period of time.
+Tribulus has been used safely in research studies lasting up to 90 days.
+Side effects are usually mild and uncommon but might include stomach pain, cramping, diarrhea, nausea, vomiting, constipation, excitation, difficulty sleeping, or heavy menstrual bleeding.
+In rare cases, reports of kidney damage have been linked to taking tribulus.
 The long-term safety of tribulus is unknown.

 Eat the spine-covered fruit of tribulus is LIKELY UNSAFE.
 There has been a report of a serious lung problem linked to eating the fruit.